ChristopherSalam/blog/_posts/2015-7-19-Live-Coding-I.md

 }
 ```

- As a closing note, Live coding is something I find helpful and so do others: <a href="https://www.livecoding.tv/"> here is a link to a site focused on it. </a> Call, apply, and bind are hard especially if you are new to programming, but these three functions are powerful features I am excited to use and learn more about.
+ As a closing note, Live coding is something I find helpful and so do others: <a href="https://www.livecoding.tv/" target="_blank"> here is a link to a site focused on it. </a> **Call**, **apply**, and **bind** are hard especially if you are new to programming, but these three functions are powerful features I am excited to use and learn more about.
 It helped me to spend some time coding through this exercise and inventing new scenarios for alice and her dental woes and I hope it helps you.